clia/march/README.md

 # March
 A Rust library for PostgreSQL In-Database CRUD.
+This assumes usage of PostgreSQL as an `Object Database`.

 ## Examples